Where to Stay in Florence: Ultimate 2026 First-Timer’s Guide

 Via de’ Benci: This lively street is a great spot for an aperitivo, with small bars and a buzz around sunset.

-Recommended Hotel Stays in Santa Croce
+Our recommended stays in Santa Croce

 3. Oltrarno